ThatsTB/ThatsTB.github.io/README.md

 ###### *Began making this site in 2018*

-This is my first try at making a website from scratch using HTML and CSS. https://thatstb.github.io/
+This is my first try at making a website from scratch using HTML and CSS.<br/>
+https://thatstb.github.io/

 To Do:
-Adding content to the first grey div
+Adding content to the first grey div<br/>
-Finally adding my creative projects
+Finally adding my creative projects<br/>
-Cleaning up unnecessary CSS lines
+Cleaning up unnecessary CSS lines<br/>